Total positivity in exponential families with application to binary variables: Totally positive Ising models

 Finally, note that since the algorithm runs entirely in terms of probabilities $p(x)$, a simple modification of the algorithm as in \cite{lauritzen:02,lau96} guarantees convergence even when the MLE does not exist within the exponential family.
 We refrain from providing the details of this modification.

 \begin{ex} Consider again the data in Example~\ref{ex:moussouris}.
-On this data Algorithm~\ref{algthm:IPS} converges in one step and the maximum likelihood distribution is given by a rational function of the data.
-The corresponding MLEs $\hat{\Sigma}$ and $\hat J$ are
+On this data, Algorithm~\ref{algthm:IPS} converges in one step and the maximum likelihood distribution is given by a rational function of the data.
+The corresponding MLEs are

-This is a very special example, where the following three MLEs all coincide: \begin{enumerate} \item The MLE computed under the $\mtp$ constraint for general binary distributions. \item The MLE computed for the $\mtp$ Ising model over the complete graph. \item The MLE computed for the Ising model over the chain graph in Figure~\ref{fig:4chain}. \end{enumerate} The equivalence of (2) and (3) follows from Corollary~\ref{cor_polyhedral} whereas (1) and (2) are usually not equivalent. \end{ex}
+This is a very special example, where the following three MLEs all coincide: \begin{enumerate} \item MLE computed under $\mtp$ for general binary distributions. \item MLE computed for the $\mtp$ Ising model over the complete graph. \item MLE computed for the Ising model over the chain graph in Figure~\ref{fig:4chain}. \end{enumerate} The equivalence of (2) and (3) follows from Corollary~\ref{cor_polyhedral} whereas (1) and (2) are usually not equivalent. \end{ex}